LuciaNishimiya/MangoCord/README.md

 Clone this repo, run `./mangocord b` from *bash*, get jar from `FlameCord-Proxy/bootstrap/target`

-FlameCord is compiled like Waterfall does; Please follow the [CONTRIBUTING.md](https://github.com/LuciaNishimiya/MangoCord/blob/main/CONTRIBUTING.md) file.
+Mangocord is compiled like Waterfall does; Please follow the [CONTRIBUTING.md](https://github.com/LuciaNishimiya/MangoCord/blob/main/CONTRIBUTING.md) file.
 If you need help you can always contact us on Discord.

 ## Contribute